galahq/codown-dpb-interactive/README.md

 # DBP Interactive Tool

+**[This is a draft of the tool for feedback]**

-A simple educational web app that shows how different water treatment choices affect the formation of **Disinfection Byproducts (DBPs)** at each stage of the process.
+A simple educational example showing how different water treatment choices affect the formation of **Disinfection Byproducts (DBPs)** at each stage of the process.
 Students select options in three categories—Source Water, Treatment, and Distribution—and see the number and mix of DBPs update in real time.

 ## How to run